-The Cincinnati-based fruit company Chiquita has admitted to paying off the group United Self-Defense Forces of Colombia which is considered a terrorist organization by the U.S. government.
+The Cincinnati-based fruit company Chiquita has admitted to paying off the group United Self-Defense Forces of Colombia, which is considered a terrorist organization by the U.S. government.
 Chiquita has agreed to a $25 million fine on the condition that it doesn’t have to reveal the names of the executives involved.
 Chiquita says it fell victim to an extortion racket that threatened its employees.
-But Colombia’s attorney general has said he will seek the extradition of eight Chiquita employees over what he calls "a criminal relationship." [rush transcript included]
+But Colombia’s attorney general has said he will seek the extradition of eight Chiquita employees over what he calls "a criminal relationship." [includes rush transcript]

 This is a rush transcript.
 Copy may not be in its final form.

 JUAN GONZÁLEZ: The Cincinnati-based fruit company Chiquita has found itself at the center of another major controversy over its practices in Latin America.
 On Monday, Chiquita admitted it had paid off the group United Self-Defense Forces of Colombia, which is considered a terrorist organization by the United States government.
 Chiquita has agreed to pay the U.S. government a fine of $25 million on the condition that it doesn’t have to reveal the names of executives that were involved.
 The $25 million penalty comes out to around half of what Chiquita received from selling its Colombian subsidiary in 2004.
 Chiquita has defended the payments, saying it fell victim to an extortion racket that threatened its employees.
 This is Chiquita senior vice president James Thompson.

 JAMES THOMPSON: The payments made by the company at all times were motivated by the company’s good-faith desire and concern for the safety of all of its employees.
 Nevertheless, we also recognized our obligation to disclose the facts and circumstances of this admittedly difficult situation to the United States government and the Department of Justice.